SalehAlomair/dog-vision-classifier/README.md

 ## Quick Start

 Want to try it out right away?
-Open the notebook in [Google Colab](https://colab.research.google.com/drive/16DG8xRCfVJeg907qYEvEkDrv8Cqcwwqj) *(I personally suggest that)*
+Open the notebook in [Google Colab](https://colab.research.google.com/drive/16DG8xRCfVJeg907qYEvEkDrv8Cqcwwqj) *(much easier than local setup)*
 ## What it does?

 Upload a photo of any dog and the model will predict which of the 120 breeds it thinks the dog is.
 I used transfer learning with TensorFlow to build on top of pre-trained models rather than starting from scratch.